 Supervision Services runs on 1970's style terminal emulators as well as reports.
-To allow better caseload management, fields were specified for a juvenile report and I created a Excel VBA system to present the data in modern, filterable, and sortable manners for each office.
+To allow better caseload management, fields were specified for a juvenile report and I created an Excel VBA system to present the data in modern, filterable, and sortable manners for each office.
 Data is also stored in an Access database for central office research.
-The project was complete in 2017 and is now entering a second phase to include adult offender data as well, due to the proven ability for better caseload management.
+The project was complete in 2017 and will eventually enter a second phase to include adult offender data as well, due to the proven ability for better caseload management.

 The Federal Department of Health and Human Services issued new schemas for Medicare billing - four different ones, each covering roughly a quarter of the US.
 Following their lead, many major insurance companies and state Medicaid department also changed their schemas.
 I was given the role of Lead Programmer with two direct reports, and took the duty of coding the actual schemas in Windows assembler language myself.
 Our team met the deadline for all insurers, keeping our current customers extremely satisfied and on-boarding some new customers as well.